 Coated cardboard rounds, the kind bakeries put cakes on, are handy bases for cheesecakes.
 They give you a sturdy foundation for freezing and transferring.
 If you’re only freezing half the cake, just cut the base in half.
 And if you don’t have any fancy pants cake rounds, cut your own cardboard to fit and cover it with foil.

 For an entire cheesecake (or half of one), wrap the whole round (or semicircle) in plastic wrap, then in foil.
 The less air comes into contact with your cheesecake, the longer it’ll last in the freezer.
 Then label and date it.

+A well-wrapped cheesecake will last for up to 2 months in the freezer.
 Most sources say after one month in the freezer, cheesecake begins to lose its quality.
 I’ve had well-wrapped cheesecakes frozen for as long as two months with no problems, but any longer than that is tempting fate.

 It’s best to freeze cheesecake without toppings (such as sour cream or a fruit sauce).
 Garnish the cheesecake with topping when you serve it.

 Freezing One or Two Slices

 If you have a few leftover slices of cheesecake from a party, the same rules apply.
 Wrap them well in plastic wrap, then in foil.
 Or you can skip the foil, use just plastic wrap, and then pop the pieces in a plastic container with a snap-on lid.
 Label them and remember to enjoy them in within a month or two.

 How to Thaw Cheesecake

 You have a few different options when defrosting frozen cheesecake: